Mikkomario/Utopia-Scala/README.md

 - **Value** - When you need to use attributes but you can't define their exact typing below Any
 - immutable.**Model**[Constant] - When you need to group a number of values together to form an object
 - **ThreadPool** - When you need an implicit ExecutionContext (you will find out when)
-- **JSONReader** - When you need to parse a string or a file into a JSON value / object
 - **XmlElement**, **XmlReader** & **XmlWriter** - When you need to deal with XML
 - **Loop** - When you need to loop a function or a process in background
 - **WaitUtils** - When you need to block / wait for a period of time